What to consider before resigning Resignation

 If you do not want to transfer, you must tell your employer in writing.
 They will treat it as you resigning.

-Find out more about transferring to a new employer
+Find out more about if employees do not want to transfer

 Get more advice and support